My New Tattoo Is Itchy—Can I Scratch It?

 What Damage Can Scratching Do to a Tattoo?

 When a healing tattoo is scratched, your nails prematurely scrape the top layer of skin or a scab off.
 When either skin or a scab in particular, is removed instead of accidentally crumbling and falling off, ink can sometimes come out of your tattoo as well.
-A hazy, light patch will appear in the tattoo where the scab was before it was scratched off.
+A hazy, light patch will appear where the scab was before it was scratched off.

 Don't expect sympathy either for your mental state and itchy crazies.
 You of course did this to yourself by getting an awesome piece of body art.